-The 13 year old boy in the story was me.
-For more than 30 years I kept that secret to myself.
-I was confused, ashamed and embarrassed by what happened.
-Mostly I was convinced that no one would believe my story, after all this was a popular priest at my school and in the community.
-I was raised in an Irish Catholic family where priests and nuns were held in reverence.
-Priests were seen as God’s representative on earth.
-We were taught at an early age that we were to obey them, without question.
+The 13-year-old boy in the story was me.
+For more than 30 years, I kept that secret to myself.
+I was confused, ashamed, and embarrassed by what happened.
+Mostly I was convinced that no one would believe my story.
+Gibbson was a popular priest at my school and in the community.
+I was raised in an Irish Catholic family where priests were seen as God’s representative on earth.
+We were taught at an early age that we were to obey them without question.
 Father Gibson knew this all too well and exploited it for his perverse pleasure.

-For all these years I have carried the burden of being silent.
+For all these years, I have carried the burden of being silent.
 I am no longer willing to do so.
-I have lived with the effects of this abuse and have seen it manifested in failed relationships, the inability to trust even those closest to me and a lack of self confidence and esteem.
-While the physical effects have passed, I still struggle with the emotional and mental consequences on a daily basis.
+I have lived with the effects of this abuse and have seen it manifested in failed relationships, the inability to trust even those closest to me and a lack of self-confidence and esteem.
+While the physical effects have passed, I still struggle with the emotional and mental consequences daily.

 I have been fortunate in having a family who has been very supportive, more than I could have asked for considering the damage I have caused through the years.
 My parents and siblings have also rallied behind me.
 I realize now that I am a fortunate man.

 I am not saying that my behavior through the years is excused by revealing my secret.
 I am still responsible for my actions and inactions.
 But I have asked for understanding, and I have been granted that by those who are closest to me.